radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 | 37            | 1.82385           | 10083.96    | 10073.92   | 0      | 10134.48    | 10068.24   | 0    | 1                     | 26                |

 We are including this CSV file inside the same directory [**examples**](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/examples) (file [_Network_stats.csv_](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/Network_stats.csv)).
-The script [_script01_initnet.py_](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/script01_initnet.py) shows how to load the spreadsheet with [_pandas_](https://pandas.pydata.org/) and how to create the input parameters that can be used to resolve the kidney network shown above.
+The script [_script01_initnet.py_](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/script01_initnet.py) shows how to load the network information contained in the spreadsheet with [_pandas_](https://pandas.pydata.org/) and how to use it to initialise a _pipenet_ object.
+In the script, as an example, it is assumed that the inlet/outlet are respectively nodes 0/16.

 ## Loading the realistic vascular networks that we distribute with SpinFlowSim